Wendddddiiii/Airbnb-complete/README.md

 3. Testing: Implemented comprehensive unit and UI testing using Cypress and React Testing Library to ensure functionality and reliability across different components and user scenarios.

-4. I woked individually on this assignment, adhering to project deadlines and milestones.
+4. I worked individually on this assignment, adhering to project deadlines and milestones.

 5. Originality and Innovation: Demonstrated creativity in UI design elements and feature implementations, aiming for a modern and intuitive user experience.